 How your baby sleeps, particularly during the first 12 months of their life, is very important for their health and well-being.
 To put your mind at rest, we’ve assembled this guide to the ABCs of safe sleep.

 Safe sleep matters: What is sudden infant death syndrome (SIDS)?

-The risk of SIDS is why babies shouldn’t sleep on their stomachs.
+Yes.
 While the exact cause of SIDS is unknown, many researchers believe that when babies sleep on their stomach, it can block their airway, interrupt their breathing or cause them to rebreathe their air.
 Rebreathing air is dangerous because it causes the level of oxygen to drop and the level of carbon dioxide to increase.

 Normally, a rise in carbon dioxide level will cause baby to wake and turn their head to get the oxygen they need.
 But some babies don’t respond when their oxygen level is low.
 If the baby is unable to get enough oxygen, SIDS can occur.

 So, what’s the safest sleep setup?
 What are safe baby sleeping positions?
 Read on to learn the answers.

 Safe sleep for infants means following the ABCs:

 According to the American Academy of Pediatrics (AAP), caregivers can promote safer sleep for infants by following the ABCs of safe sleep.